luis-moral/sample-webflux-http-netty/README.md

 ### Router Function

-Sample handler function that will execute ServerLogic on request and sample router function that will route a GET HTTP request to the sample handler.
+Sample handler function that will execute ServerLogic and sample router function that will route a GET HTTP request with path `${router-sample.path}` to the sample handler.

 [SampleHandler](src/main/java/sample/webflux/http/netty/component/SampleHandler.java)